-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th January 2006 to 24th February 2006 in accordance with EM&A Manual and the requirement under EP-224/2005. - 9.1.2 No exceedance of the Action and Limit Levels of 24-hour TSP. - 9.1.3 Three exceedances of SS were recorded at the water quality monitoring stations (F\DB) during the reporting month but such exceedance was not attributed to the project activities. - 9.1.4 For terrestrial ecology, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey. - 9.1.5 No marine construction work had been conducted at temporary barging point (Site B2).
-At Site B2, Site C and Control Site, no mortality, sedimentation or bleaching was found on any of the tagged corals.
-All sites and their vicinity still remained similar conditions as during the Baseline Survey. - 9.1.6 Vegetation clearance work is being carried out at present.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th February 2006 to 24th March 2006 in accordance with EM&A Manual and the requirement under EP-224/2005. - 9.1.2 No exceedance of the Action and Limit Levels of 24-hour TSP. - 9.1.3 One exceedance of action level for suspended solids was recorded at M_Coral. - 9.1.4 Six action and one limit levels exceedance for suspended solids were recorded at F_DA, F_DB and F_DC. - 9.1.5 Three action and one limit levels exceedance for turbidity were recorded at F_DA, F_DB, F_Inland Marsh for freshwater monitoring locations. - 9.1.6 For freshwater and marine water quality, all of the exceedances were considered not project related and mainly contributed by natural variation. - 9.1.7 For terrestrial ecology, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey. - 9.1.8 Six tagged corals at Site B2 were found damaged to various extends.
+This has been report relevant parties, incident report and remedial action proposed by Contractor will be submitted to EPD and AFCD for comments.
+For Site C and the Control Site still remained similar conditions as during the Baseline Survey.
+No mortality, sedimentation or bleaching was found on the tagged corals in these two sites. - 9.1.9 Vegetation clearance work is being carried out at present.
 Tree protection is satisfactory.
 Stockpiles of cleared vegetation were found stored on site and require removal.
-The Contractor was reminded to dispose the vegetation stockpiles and construction waste when dump trucks and temporary barging point are available on site. - 9.1.7 No environmental non-compliance was recorded during the site audit.
-No environmental complaints/summons/prosecutions were received during the reporting period since the commencement of the Project. - 9.1.8 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+The Contractor was reminded to dispose the vegetation stockpiles and construction waste when temporary barging point is available on site. - 9.1.10 No environmental non-compliance was recorded during the site audit.
+One environmental complaint and no environmental summons/prosecutions were received during the reporting period since the commencement of the Project. - 9.1.11 The ET will keep track of the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.